Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 Underrated Production Exists On This Album

 Speaking of the production, one has to listen to this album often enough to see that for the time period in which this album was released, the production is actually better than it should be.
-Judas Priest also does a very good job on the Joan Baez song “Diamonds and Rust.”
+Judas Priest also does a very good job doing a cover performance of the Joan Baez song “Diamonds and Rust.”

 "Diamonds and Rust" Cover of a Song by Joan Baez